Ivikorazmadze/Products_Customers/README.md

 ```dax
 Table.AddColumn(#"Renamed Columns", "Age Group", each if [Age] < 18 then "< 18" else if [Age] < 25 then "18 to 24" else if [Age] < 35 then "24 to 34" else if [Age] < 45 then "34 to 45" else if [Age] < 55 then "45 to 55" else if [Age] < 65 then "55 to 64" else if [Age] > 64 then 64 else null)
 ```

+### Results/Findings
+---

+The analysis are as follows:

+- Genders are relatively close to one another.
+- Population under age 18 most frequently visit doctors.
+- Mondays are most visited days for doctors. we can conclude it is due to starting of the week.
+- Hospitals in cities are visited according to the population of each city.